availabs/gtfs-conflation-pipeline/src/services/DbService/README.md

+# DBService

-# SQLite
+## SQLite

+Pipeline stages read from and write to SQLite databases.

 [SQLite As An Application File Format](https://www.sqlite.org/appfileformat.html)

-## Using unsafe mode for sync loading with better-sqlite3
+### Using unsafe mode for sync loading with better-sqlite3

 The problem is iterating over earlier pipeline stage output while writing current pipeline stage output.

+### Creating separate loading connection for async loading with better-sqlite3

+To preserve isolation, we need to lock the database.
+We can do this by creating a separate connection.

+* [[Request] add streaming support](https://github.com/JoshuaWise/better-sqlite3/issues/241)

 See:

 * [Executing other queries while iterating through a SELECT statement](https://github.com/JoshuaWise/better-sqlite3/issues/203)
 * [Unsafe mode](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/unsafe.md)

+### JS functions in SQLite queries

 [Using sqlite3_update_hook](https://github.com/JoshuaWise/better-sqlite3/issues/62)

-## Creating separate loading connection for async loading with better-sqlite3

-To preserve isolation, we need to lock the database.
-We can do this by creating a separate connection.

-* [[Request] add streaming support](https://github.com/JoshuaWise/better-sqlite3/issues/241)
+### GeoSpatial

 * [The Geopoly Interface To The SQLite R*Tree Module](https://www.sqlite.org/geopoly.html)